Hard Rock Hotel & Casino Sioux City: 2012–2014: Development and opening

-The proposal for Hard Rock Casino Sioux City was announced in October 2012.
-The $100-million project would be developed by Warner Gaming, the operator of the Hard Rock Hotel & Casino Las Vegas.
 The plan was later modified to include a boutique hotel component.
 The Hard Rock was one of four applications submitted for the one available casino license in Woodbury County, competing against a bid from Ho-Chunk Inc. and two bids from Penn National Gaming.
 Peninsula Pacific Entertainment joined as an investor in the project in January 2013.
-In April 2013, the Iowa Racing and Gaming Commission selected the Hard Rock over the other proposals.
+In April 2013, the Iowa Racing and Gaming Commission (IRGC) selected the Hard Rock over the other proposals.